 2. Mexican Customs hijacked all of our meeting materials and held them for four days

-3. Due to our large attendance we were forced to host meals outside under a tent in 100 weather and dodge frequent thunderstorms
+3. Due to our large attendance we were forced to host meals outside under a tent in 100 degree weather and dodge frequent thunderstorms

 In addition to the above issues, I do not speak Spanish and could not communicate with the majority of the attendees.
 That was extremely frustrating for them and maddening for me.
 Throughout the planning of this meeting and particularly on-site, I questioned if I was the right meeting planner to handle it.